Alexander Shlemenko

 Alexander Pavlovich Shlemenko (Александр Павлович Шлеменко, born 20 May 1984) is a Russian mixed martial artist currently fighting in the Middleweight division.
 He is most notable for fighting for Bellator Fighting Championships, where he is the former Bellator Middleweight World Champion.
 Alexander is an expert in hand-to-hand combat and traditional kickboxing.
 He trains at the "Saturn Profi" sports club in Omsk, Russia, and holds a degree in Physical Culture (specialization – Combat Sports Trainer) at the Siberian University of Physical Culture.
-Shlemenko is ranked as the #8 Middleweight in the world by Fight!Magazine and #22 Middleweight according to global-mma.com rankings.

 Background

 As a teenager, Alexander did skiing and Greco-Roman wrestling.
 At the age of 15, Shlemenko seriously started to train ARB, which is the Russian abbreviation for "army hand-to-hand combat".
 He competed in many regional and national tournaments in ARB, and got to the highest sport level by reaching the title of "master of sports".

 Mixed martial arts career

 Fighting for the IAFC

 After watching a professional pankration tournament, Shlemenko immediately wanted to try it out.
 Shortly after that, he made his professional MMA-debut in 2004 at the age of 20 in his hometown Omsk, winning by TKO.
 During the early stage of his professional MMA-career, Shlemenko competed in the IAFC (International Absolute Fighting Council).
 Fighting as usual multiple fights per night, Alexander won most of them by knockout, which can be seen in his record.
 In May 2005, after only one year of his professional MMA career, Shlemenko had an impressive 15–2 record, and was gaining more and more attention by the Russian fans and the media.